 The DC danger zone refers to the safety risk that solar panels pose.
 Solar panels cannot be turned off when exposed to light.
 In the event of a short circuit, fire or flood the solar panels continue to generate potentially lethal DC voltage.
-PVStop is currently the only safe way to deactivate panels at the source (the solar panels themselves).
+PVStop is the only safe way to deactivate panels at the source (the solar panels themselves).

 How Does it Work?

-The liquid blanket covers the solar panel and blocks the light from reaching the solar panel surface, isolating the power in a matter of seconds.
+The liquid blanket covers the solar panels and blocks the light from reaching the solar panel surface, isolating the power in a matter of seconds.

 Does PVStop need to cover the whole solar panel/solar panel array to switch off the solar panel system?

-No. To reduce DC voltage to safe levels only a quarter of a panel needs to be covered.
-We recommend that you cover all panels to confirm minimal to zero solar generation.
+No. To reduce DC output to safe levels, only 40% of a panel needs to be covered.
+However we recommend that you cover 100% of all panels to maximise safety.

 How long does PVStop take to switch off my Solar Panel system?